MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 from sensors which exhibit both latency and noise.

 Model predictive control takes a different approach to PID.
-Instead of trying to control against the sensor output, it maintains a simulation of the system and uses that to plan an optimal power output.
+Instead of trying to control against the sensor output, it maintains a simulation of the system and uses the simulated hotend temperature to plan an optimal power output.
 The simulation has no noise and no latency, making near perfect control possible.
 To prevent the simulated sytem state diverging from the real life hotend state, the simulated temperature is continually gently dragged towards the temperature measure from the sensor.
 This does introduce a little noise and latency into the simulated system but the effect